randhid/legexodesign/pyfiles/README.md

  - math
  - numpy

-each file contains a test unit
+each file contains a test unit (The functions will receiving numpay array as inputs)

 the test unit is triggered by directly run the corresponding file